 Out of the different platforms and websites that hosted live streaming opportunities, one of the more important was a website called justin.tv (launched 2007).
 As it allowed anyone to broadcast video online in all different kinds of genres, it quickly became popular.

-A niche that grew fast was people streaming video games and in 2011 justin.tv launched a new site called twitch.tv, focusing on gaming streams.
-In 2014 justin.tv was shut down and the company was rebranded as Twitch Interactive.
+A niche that grew fast was people streaming video games and in 2011, justin.tv launched a new site called twitch.tv, focusing on gaming streams.
+In 2014 justin.tv was shut down, and the company rebranded as Twitch Interactive.
 Shortly after, it was bought by Amazon for $970 million.

 Twitch is today the fourth largest source of peak Internet traffic in the United States.
-The majority of streamers and viewers are still focused on gaming, but the site is today allowing IRL streams, cooking streams, art streams, music streams, and a wide range of other creative streams.
+The majority of streamers and viewers are still focused on gaming.
+However, the site is also allowing IRL streams, cooking streams, art streams, music streams, and a wide range of other creative streams.

-In the simplest form, it’s possible to stream directly from your mobile phone.
-This is very convenient for such as streaming outdoors.
+In the simplest form, it’s possible to stream directly from your mobile phone, making it very convenient for such as streaming outdoors.